5 ways to reduce the failure rate

-Building and ranking a website doesn't always translate to immediate success.
-Even the first Google search engine result page (SERP) result can have terrible underlying web analytics.
-One of these is the bounce rate — a metric that, in my opinion, is the unsung hero of a successful website.
+Building and ranking a website doesn't always lead to immediate success.
+Even the first page of Google's search engine results page (SERP) can have terrible web analytics metrics.
+One of those metrics is bounce rate, a metric that, in my opinion, is the unsung hero of a successful website.

-In over a decade at the wheel of two digital marketing agencies, I've helped a lot of business owners and webmasters take their websites to new heights.
-A key pillar of my strategy involves bounce rate improvement — in all cases, I never want a website, whether it's my own or my client's, to exceed 50%.
+In over a decade of working for two digital marketing agencies, I've helped many business owners and webmasters take their websites to new heights.
+A key element of my strategy is to improve my bounce rate - in any case, I never want the bounce rate on a website, whether my own or my client's, to exceed 50%.

-Your bounce rate is a critical, make-or-break benchmark.
-If you don't get it under control, you may have to kiss any chance of real, lasting success for your website goodbye.
-To help you master your bounce rate and keep it as low as possible, I've created a short guide on the subject that outlines the strategy I've used with my digital marketing clients.
+Bounce rate is a critical metric that everything depends on.
+If you can't get it under control, you may have to say goodbye to any chance of real and lasting success for your site.
+To help you control your bounce rate and keep it as low as possible, I've put together a quick guide on the subject that outlines the strategy I use with my digital marketing clients.

-Marketers throw the term "bounce rate” around so frequently that many business owners feel too afraid to ask what it actually means.
+Marketers use the term "bounce rate" so often that many business owners are afraid to ask what it really means.

-Fortunately, it's not a complicated concept.
-Your bounce rate is the percentage of your total unique website visitors who leave after viewing only a single page.
-A bounce rate is expressed as a percentage: Take the total one-page visits and divide it by the website's total number of visitor entries.
+Fortunately, it's not such a complicated concept.
+Bounce rate is the percentage of unique visitors to a site who leave after viewing only one page.
+Bounce rate is expressed as a percentage: Take the total number of visits to one page and divide it by the total number of visits to the site.

-There are countless potential triggers that could send your website visitors packing, but I've listed the most common culprits below.
+There are countless potential reasons that could cause visitors to your website to leave, but below I've listed the most common ones.

-- Following an external link (or a link that returns a 404 error)
+- Clicking an external link (or a link that returns a 404 error)

-- Leaving the page inactive after switching tabs
+- Leaving a page inactive after switching tabs

 - Closing the browser